Skip to content

 • Tell your creditor that you are struggling to pay and explain why.
 For example, a sharp increase in your gas and electricity bill may mean that you don’t have enough money to meet other payments.

-• If you have completed your budget sheet, let your creditor know what it shows or provide them with a copy of your budget summary.
+• If you have completed your budget, let your creditor know what it shows or provide them with a copy of your summary budget.
 This will help your creditor understand what options are realistically available to you.

 • If you have a disability, are suffering with poor physical or mental health or are in a vulnerable situation, let your creditor know if this makes it more difficult to deal with your finances or to deal with them.
 Your creditor may have a specialist team that can offer you more support if you are vulnerable.